 As the legend goes, one day she cooked and served a lemon sponge pie to her family, and something had gone wrong.
 Somehow, she had not added nearly enough sugar.
 The pie was declared “tart” (which was probably an understatement) and the family went on eating.

 Until… Someone at the table said something funny about the pie, and they all began to laugh.

 If you’ve never laughed after eating something sour, it has the peculiar effect of making you hurt just at the back and sides of your mouth, at the joint of your jaw.

 Well, the fact that laughing hurt was also funny, and then they were all gasping with laughter and clutching their faces in pain.

 The incident was so notorious that henceforth, any dish that was perhaps a little tart was known as a “laughing” lemon pie.

 When running multiple blogs and businesses became too much, I brought on Emily Klopstein, a former librarian, former pastry chef, mom, and friend to help me out.
-She has been an invaluable resource and contributor, and you will find many posts here authored by her as well.
+She was an invaluable resource and contributor for that time, and you will find many posts here authored by her as well.

-Some posts on Laughing Lemon Pie may be sponsored, but we endeavor to always mention the sponsorship, and all opinions are our own.
+Some posts on Laughing Lemon Pie may be sponsored, but we endeavor to always disclose the sponsorship, and all opinions are our own.